emipa606/StarshipTroopersWeapons/README.md

 The first weapon shipments have been aquired by the Rimworld outposts of the Federation, giving vital support to the operations being conducted within the far-spanning planets.
 With no way to eradicate the Arachnid menace from these resource-rich worlds withought destroying the life support of such Rimworlds, the Mobile Infantry have been deployed.
 As General Zielts has proclaimed;

-** * &quot;The Arachnids have entrenched themselves into the very pores of these Rimworlds, in order to clear them out; we will have to use our grit, determination, skill, and extreme prejudice.
+** * "The Arachnids have entrenched themselves into the very pores of these Rimworlds, in order to clear them out; we will have to use our grit, determination, skill, and extreme prejudice.
 All of which the Mobile Infantry have.
 We have adopted a planet-hopping technique to conquer the stars!
-Damn dirty bugs!&quot; * **
+Damn dirty bugs!" * **

 https://steamcommunity.com/sharedfiles/filedetails/?id=1408446286] #  Would you like to know more?